dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/4_Implementing_RSTDP/4_2_synapse_read_write.md

 # Reading and Writing Synapses

 Implementing Reward-modulated Spike-Timing-Dependent Plasticity (RSTDP) requires the ability to dynamically read and modify synaptic weights during network execution.
 This page explains how the `read_synapse()` and `write_synapse()` functions work, from the high-level Python API down to the FPGA hardware implementation.

-## Why We Need Synapse Access

-During normal network execution (covered in Chapter 2), synaptic weights are **read-only**.
-The network uses the weights programmed during initialization to compute neuron outputs.
-However, learning algorithms like RSTDP need to:

-1. **Read** current synaptic weights to calculate updates
-2. **Write** new weights back to hardware in real-time
-3. Do this **during execution**, not just at initialization

-The synapse read/write system provides this capability by giving the host PC direct access to HBM Region 3 (where synapses are stored).

 ---